the-coder-man/auto-grader-with-LLM-detection/README.md

 pip install PyMuPDF scikit-learn numpy matplotlib spacy reportlab pandas
 python \-m spacy download en\_core\_web\_sm

-You can also use the “requrement.txt” file that came downloaded with the program just do the following:
+You can also use the “requrement.txt” file that comes downloaded with the program just do the following:
 1\.
 Install the python version that matches your computer’s operating system (OS) from:
  [https://www.python.org/downloads/](https://www.python.org/downloads/)
 2\.
 Run this command in terminal: